-The current remuneration system for the members of the Management Board of Instone Real Estate Group SE was approved by the Supervisory Board in the 2021 financial year and submitted to the Annual General Meeting of the Company held on 9 June 2021, which approved the remuneration system described in this number I, which came into force as from 1 July 2021, with 98.27% voting to approve it.
-The complete remuneration system is available at 7 http://ir.de.instone-group.de/websites/ instonereal/English/5930/verguetung.html.
-The remuneration system is geared toward sustainable and long-term corporate development.
+The current remuneration system for the members of the Management Board of Instone Real Estate Group SE was approved by the Supervisory Board in the 2021 financial year and submitted to the Annual General Meeting of the company held on 9 June 2021, which approved the remuneration system described in this number I, which came into force as from 1 July 2021, with 98.27% voting to approve it.
+The full remuneration system can be found under 7 Remuneration of the Management Board.

+The remuneration system is geared towards sustainable and long-term corporate development.
 Transparency and traceability of the remuneration system and the individual remuneration of the Management Board members are key components of good corporate governance at Instone Real Estate Group SE.